dtm-labs/en.dtm.pub/docs/practice/choice.md

 - Suppose you have a registration service that gives membership of one month and also a coupon to the newly-registered user.
   For this situation, it is suitable to use the Transaction Message model.
-  In the user registeration transaction, define the message that contains the membership and coupon collection.
+  In the user registration transaction, define the message that contains the membership and coupon collection.
   Prepare and, after the transaction is committed, call Submit.

 - Suppose you have a distributed transaction that needs to call a bank transfer interface, and suppose the interface will take a long time.
   For this situation, it is suitable to use the SAGA model.
   Because the whole process takes a long time, it is suitable to store the states of all the steps of the whole transaction in the server side, which means application crashes do not lead to rollback.

-- Suppose you have an order-related business that invokes different subtransactions based on item information, where nesting may occur.
+- Suppose you have an order-related business that invokes different sub-transactions based on item information, where nesting may occur.
-  For this situation, it is suitable to use the TCC model, because the application has the most flexible control over TCC and nested subtransaction is supported.
+  For this situation, it is suitable to use the TCC model, because the application has the most flexible control over TCC and nested sub-transaction is supported.

 - If your business does not require high concurrency, it is fine to use the XA model.